sa8kmc/plover-japanese-stenoword/README.md

 There is no special entries like space or new line yet.

-- `S#`: Set space as empty string.
-In order not to output spaces between strokes.
+- `S#`: Set an empty string as a space in order not to output spaces between strokes.